ikmalaz/reddit-image-scraper/README.md

 \# Reddit Image Scraper (r/bolehland)

-This project scrapes posts from r/bolehland, filters only those with images, saves them to `results.json`, and optionally displays the result in simple webpage `index.html`.
+This project scrapes posts from r/bolehland, filters only those with images, saves them to `results.json`, and optionally displays the result in simple webpage `index.html` using pyhton.

 \## Features
 - Scrapes subreddit posts (JSON API)